mayalapp/PCHS-r-shiny-app/README.md

 # Future work

-1. Include an option to download the report as a pdf file
-1. Add color to the site plots
 1. Ensure that labels on the PCHS plots do not fail when adding more than 4 quarters of data
 1. Add instructions so users with little computer experience can easily use the R Shiny app